blerp-836/CS6999-NataliaTheodora/api/db-writer/README.md

      - Verify the Lambda function has permission to send messages to the anonymization queue
      - Review CloudWatch logs for any errors related to SQS message sending

+**Note** that all of the issues described above should result in alarm notifications due to SQS queue sizes growing beyond thresholds.

 For further debugging:
 - Enable debug logging by setting the `LOG_LEVEL` environment variable to `DEBUG`
 - Review CloudWatch logs for detailed execution information